2012 Red Sox Spring Training

 Parking

 Grass fields throughout the Fenway South complex will accommodate all comers.
-The cost to park is $9, a $2 increase from what was charged in the official grass lots adjacent to City of Palms Park.
+The cost to park is $10.

 JetBlue Park Notes

 Essentially, the ballpark is a scaled-down replica of Fenway Park.
-Its signature features are identical to the big league version in Boston: a 37-foot Green Monster wall in left field, which is embedded with a manual scoreboard, the same playing field dimensions and the Williamsburg location of the bullpens.
+Its signature features are identical to the big league version in Boston: a 211-foot long Green Monster wall in left field, which is embedded with a manual scoreboard, the same playing field dimensions and the Williamsburg location of the bullpens.

 Funded entirely by Lee County, of which Fort Myers is the county seat.
 The Red Sox's lease with the county is for an ironclad 30 years.
 The agreement between the team and county was announced on November 1, 2008.
 Official groundbreaking for the facility took place on March 4, 2011.

-The Player Development Complex on the 106-acre site will include six practice fields.
+The Player Development Complex on the 106-acre site includes six practice fields.
 In the past, the Red Sox made do with a five field complex that was located 2½ miles from their stadium.

 Is a little over 10 miles from Boston's former spring training home, City of Palms Park.